durillosud/ag-gpds/README.md

 This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.
 This application is configured for Service Discovery and Configuration with .
 On launch, it will refuse to start if it is not able to connect to .

+## Getting Started

+For simplicity and convenience, here we

 ## Project Structure

 Node is required for generation and recommended for development. `package.json` is always generated for a better development experience with prettier, commit hooks, scripts and so on.